IFB Gaming

 What is AI, Anyway?

-Artificial Intelligence (AI) is like having a computer or a robot that can do some things on its own, kind of like how you can think and make decisions.
+Artificial Intelligence (AI) is like having a computer or a robot that can perform tasks independently, much like the human brain can think and make decisions.

 Think of AI as the magical brain of your computer or console.
 Just like you think and make decisions, AI helps your gaming device make choices and solve problems all on its own.
 It’s like having a clever sidekick who’s really good at learning from information and figuring things out.